FrancoRamirezz/Flask-React-OpenAI/README.md

- # Flask + React + OpenAI =  Chatbot project 🚀
+ # FastAPI + React + OpenAI =  Chatbot project 🚀

-Building a Chatbot project using React for the interface and Flask for the backend
+Building a Chatbot project using React for the interface and FastAPI for the backend

 ## Table of Contents 🤖
 - [Installation](#installation)